Do Go On - 125 - The Legend of Bigfoot

 So there are these legends all around the world, right?

-The only continent, apparently, that doesn't have one, is Antarctica.
+The only continent apparently that doesn't have one is Antarctica.

 Aw.

-Yeah, I know a bit right.
+Yeah, I know a bit rough.

-So because no people live there to make something up?
+Is that because no people live there to make something up?

 Or to have seen it.